-9. RuleCheck and MAKCS shall be further
+9. RuleCheck and MAKCS shall be further the Commission.

-developed in order to provide similar support

-to support SAFEMED III and TRACECA
+developed in order to provide similar support to support SAFEMED III and TRACECA (a) RuleCheck and MAKCS were further developed in order to provide similar support

-beneficial countries.
+beneficial countries. to TRACECA beneficial countries.

-- the Commission. - 9. (a) RuleCheck and MAKCS were further developed in order to provide similar support to TRACECA beneficial countries.
+(b) MAKCS was further developed in order to

+provide similar support to Indian MoU

+countries.

-(b) MAKCS was further developed in order to - (b) MAKCS was further developed in order to provide similar support to Indian MoU countries. - (c) MAKCS was further developed in order to provide support to competent authorities in the Member States beyond the remit of PSC (STCW module).
+(c) MAKCS was further developed in order to provide support to competent authorities in the

+Member States beyond the remit of PSC

+(STCW module).